MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-nodejs.md

     (5) Project files such as *app.js* show up under the project node. *app.js* is the project startup file and that is why it shows up in **bold**.
 You can set the startup file by right-clicking a file in the project and selecting **Set as Node.js startup file**.

+1. Check the Output window (lower pane) for progress on installing the npm packages required for the application.

-1. Open the **npm** node and make sure that all the required npm packages are present.
+1. In Solution Explorer, open the **npm** node and make sure that all the required npm packages are present.

     If any packages are missing (exclamation point icon), you can right-click the **npm** node and choose **Install Missing npm Packages**.